Thinking about Adoption?

-The most common type of adoption is an open adoption.
-It gives the mother and adoptive family the opportunity to communicate openly about meeting times and have an open and consistent relationship.
+The most common type is an open adoption.
+It gives the mother and the adoptive family the opportunity to communicate openly about meeting times and have an open and consistent relationship as the child grows.

 Lastly, semi-open adoption is where the birth parents and adoptive families communicate through a third party such as an adoption agency.
 Contact will normally be through email, phone calls, pictures, and letters (mediated by the agency).

 Is Adoption for me?